neams-th-coe/cardinal/doc/content/start.md

 are building Cardinal.
 On systems with multiple processors, you can set the environment variables `JOBS`, `LIBMESH_JOBS`, and/or `MOOSE_JOBS` to be the number of processes to use in a parallel `make` to build libMesh.
-You can also save time by restricting the
-`METHOD` option.

 #### Compile Cardinal
   id=compiling